 The Battle of Kökös (Chichiș) took place in 1849.
 July 2, 1849.

-Who won the Battle of Kökös (Chichiș)?
+What was the outcome of the Battle of Kökös (Chichiș)?

 What was the significance of the Battle of Kökös (Chichiș)?